aetherinox/docker-base-alpine/README.md

 ### Custom Docker Image Scripts

-The `docker/alpine-base` and `TVApp2` images support the ability of adding custom scripts that will be ran when the container is started.
+The `docker/alpine-base` and any project docker images which use this alpine base image, support the ability of adding custom scripts that will be ran when the container is started.
 To create / add a new custom script to the container, you need to create a new folder in the container source files `/root` folder

 ```shell
 mkdir -p /root/custom-cont-init.d/